Wda: Flora and fauna

-Wda runs through many multispecies deciduous forests, in which contains diverse lichens.
-The river meanders also through riparian forests and alder forests.
+The Wda runs through many multispecies deciduous forests, in which contains diverse lichens.
+The river meanders also through riparian and alder forests.
 Rare mountain ash brekinii can be found in the Zygmunt Czubiński Reserve “Brzęki” in Szczerkowo.
 Next rare and protected plants on Wda's route are: lycopodium clavatum, diphasiastrum complanatum, lycopodium annotinum, sundew, western marsh orchid, heath spotted orchid, lesser butterfly-orchid, broad-leaved helleborine, european common twayblade and arctostaphylos uva-ursi, which are found in Wdecki Landscape Park.

 This region of Poland houses species like: cranes, common goldeneyes, goosanders, western marsh harriers, ruffs, kingfishers, trouts, common vipers, fire salamanders, tree frogs and great crested newts.

 History

 The name “Wda” has been already used in the Middle Ages, but the river is also known as Czarna Woda.
 This name comes from dark brown colour of water caused by marshy banks, mineral molecules in water and sludge from tar factories in the 19th century.

 After World War I tourism started developing on Wda and about 40 years later Wda earned its title of The Queen of The Rivers of Kociew and The Beauty of The Land of Kociew.